divyavut/DevOps-daws-81s/daws-81s/Docker/docker.md

 The command given in the CMD instruction should always infinite times

 #### LABELS
-It adds meta data to the image like description, who id the owner of the image. used to filter the image
+It adds meta data to the image like description, who id the owner of the image. used to filter the images.

+#### EXPOSE